top of page

 It can be said that the world we humans inhabit and create is a chaotic, violent mess.
 It just seems we can’t leave our primeval selves behind.
 Just the amount of money and energy we continue to spend on creating new ways to kill each other is staggering.

+That doesn’t mean that there aren’t many other things to enjoy about this life.
+There are.
+The one constant I have found through all the ups and downs is the beauty and miracle of nature.
+I have been lucky enough all my life to live in beautiful places.
 I learned that the beauty of the natural world was always there whether I was happy or sad, rich or broke, depressed or elated.
 All I had to do was walk out into it and take in all that was unfolding.
 It was always a welcome relief that brought pleasure to the day and night.

 Here are some of my greatest hits of beautiful places I have lived or journeyed into...